Manchester Rusholme: History

 The constituency was created by the Representation of the People Act for the 1918 general election, and abolished for the 1950 general election.
+Under the 2023 periodic review of Westminster constituencies, the seat was re-established for the 2024 general election.

+At the 2024 election, this seat had the lowest turnout out of all constituencies in the UK, at just 40%.

 Boundaries

+1918–1950

-The constituency was created as Manchester, Rusholme Division by the Representation of the People Act 1918, and was defined as consisting of three wards of the county borough of Manchester, namely Levenshulme, Longsight and Rusholme.
+The constituency was created as Manchester, Rusholme Division, by the Representation of the People Act 1918, and was defined as consisting of three wards of the county borough of Manchester, namely Levenshulme, Longsight and Rusholme.

 The division consisted of areas that had been included with Manchester's municipal boundaries in 1890 and 1909.
 Since the previous redistribution of seats in 1885, they had formed part of the Stretford Division of Lancashire.

 The seat was abolished by the Representation of the People Act 1948, with its area being redistributed between Manchester Ardwick (Longsight), Manchester Gorton (Levenshulme) and Manchester Withington (Rusholme) borough constituencies.

+Current

+The re-established seat comprises the City of Manchester wards of Ardwick, Fallowfield, Hulme, Moss Side, Rusholme and Whalley Range, transferred in approximately equal parts from Manchester Central and the abolished constituency of Manchester Gorton (remaining parts included in the new constituency of Gorton and Denton).